Coat Genetics Last Updated:

 Coat color genetics can be fun and interesting at the same time.

-This is because there seems to be an exception to every rule, and the veterinary genetics community still has a lot to discover about coat color.
-Learning about the inheritance of coat colors can be incredibly rewarding as it is an opportunity to see the power and influence of genetics in “real time”, creating a visual model to better understand the genetics of health disorders and breed-specific traits.
+This is because there seems to be an exception to every rule, and the veterinary genetics community still has much to discover about coat color.
+Learning about the inheritance of coat colors can be incredibly rewarding, as it allows one to see the power and influence of genetics in real time, creating a visual model to better understand the genetics of health disorders and breed-specific traits.

-Embark hopes to make coat color easier to understand by providing this blog post and handy infographic.
-If you would like additional help, you can contact a member of the Embark team at breeders@embarkvet.com.
+Embark hopes to make coat color easier to understand by providing the following information and this infographic.
+If you need help, you can contact a member of the customer experience team at breeders@embarkvet.com.

-Locus: The specific physical location of a gene on a chromosome (plural loci)
+Locus: The location of a gene or variant within a dog’s genome or DNA (plural is loci)

-Recessive: Two copies of an allele are needed to express the phenotype (a recessive allele is hidden in heterozygous dogs)
+Recessive: Two copies of a variant are needed to express the phenotype

-Dominant: Only one copy of an allele is needed to express the phenotype (a dominant allele will hide the other allele if the dog is a heterozygote)
+Dominant: Only one copy of a variant is needed to express the phenotype

 Phaeomelanin is a reddish-yellow pigment produced in the coat.
 It does not occur in the eyes or the nose; only eumelanin occurs in those areas so only genes that affect eumelanin can affect their color.
 You will learn more about phaeomelanin when we discuss the E locus.

-The two reported alleles at the K locus (CBD103) are KB and ky.
-Embark does not report brindle (sometimes abbreviated as Kbr), because currently there is insufficient evidence supporting the genetics of brindle for Embark to accurately report.
+The two reported variants at the K locus (CBD103) are KB and ky.
+Embark does not report brindle (sometimes abbreviated as Kbr), because currently there is insufficient evidence supporting the genetics of brindle for Embark to accurately report this test.
 KB is dominant to ky.
 This means only one copy of KB is needed for the coat color to be expressed.
 We use the term dominant black for KB.
-If a dog has at least one KB allele, you can completely ignore the A locus regarding that dog’s phenotype.
-In a breeding animal, it may be important to know the A genotype, however.
-If a dog is kyky (and not ee), then the A locus will be expressed as follows:
+If a dog has at least one KB variant, you can completely ignore the A locus regarding that dog’s phenotype.
+In a breeding animal, however, it may be important to know the A genotype.
+If a dog is kyky (and not ee), the A locus will be expressed as follows.

-The A locus (ASIP) has 4 alleles that can be reported: ay, aw, at, and a.
-Unlike the K locus which has one dominant and one recessive allele, the A locus has an allele hierarchy like the E locus.
-The ay allele (fawn or sable) is dominant to all other A alleles and aw (agouti or wolf sable) is dominant to at (black and tan) and a (recessive black).
-The at allele is only dominant to a.
-However, this dominance hierarchy may not apply in all breeds.
+The A locus (ASIP) has 4 variants that can be reported: ay, aw, at, and a.
+Unlike the K locus which has one dominant and one recessive variant, the A locus has a dominance hierarchy like the E locus.
+The ay variant (fawn or sable) is dominant to all other A variants and aw (agouti or wolf sable) is dominant to at (black and tan) and a (recessive black).
+The at variant is only dominant to a.
+However, this dominance hierarchy may not apply to all breeds.

-For an example using the standard hierarchy above, a dog that is ayaw or ayat will be fawn/sable, and only a dog that is atat or ata will be black and tan.
-It has been thought that the alleles are not additive and an awat dog and an awaw dog will both be the same degree of wolf sable, however feedback from many breeders suggests that there may be breed-dependent interaction of the A alleles.
-There are also several different coat patterns for fawn/sable dogs which goes beyond the scope of this post.
-Just like with the K locus, both alleles may be important to record to know what your breeding dog may produce.
+For example, using the standard hierarchy above, a dog that is ayaw or ayat will be fawn/sable, and only a dog that is atat or ata will be black and tan.
+It has been thought that the variants are not additive and an awat dog and an awaw dog will both be the same degree of wolf sable, however, feedback from many breeders suggests that there may be breed-dependent interaction of the A variants.
+There are also several different coat patterns for fawn/sable dogs which goes beyond the scope of this article.
+Like with the K locus, both variants may be important to record to know what your breeding dog may produce.

 Next are the B and D loci.
-Both will lighten pigment, and the alleles at the B and D loci are recessive in their phenotypic expression.
-This means two copies of the recessive genotype (b or d) are needed to be phenotypically expressed.
+Both will lighten pigment, and the variants at the B and D loci are recessive in their phenotypic expression.
+This means two copies of the recessive genotype (b or d) must be phenotypically expressed.

 The D locus (MLPH) will determine if eumelanin in the coat, nose, paw pads, and eyes is “diluted” to blue or isabella.
-For dd dogs, noses can be any shade from light to deep charcoal grey, and their eyes can range from light brown, yellow, yellow-green, or grey.
+Embark tests for the three known MLPH variants; MLPH_D1, MLPH_D2, and MLPH_D3.
+For the dilute or dd dogs, noses can be any shade from light to deep charcoal grey, and their eyes can range from light brown, yellow, yellow-green, or grey.

 What does the term isabella mean?
 It is a special term for dilute brown (bbdd).
 This is the color often associated with Weimaraners.